spacelift-io/user-documentation/docs/concepts/policy/README.md

 You can think of policies as snippets of code that receive some JSON-formatted input (the data needed to make a decision) and are allowed to produce an output in a predefined form.
 Each policy type exposes slightly different data, so please refer to their respective schemas for more information.

-[Login policies](./login-policy.md) which are global.
+[Login policies](./login-policy.md) are global.
 All other policy types operate on the [stack](../stack/README.md) level and can be attached to multiple stacks, like [contexts](../configuration/context.md), which facilitates code reuse and allows flexibility.
 Policies only affect stacks they're [attached to](#attaching-policies).

 Multiple policies of the same type can be attached to a single stack, in which case they are evaluated separately to avoid having their code (like local variables and helper rules) affect one another.
 Once these policies are evaluated against the same input, their results are **combined**.
 So if you allow user login from one policy but deny it from another, the result will still be a denial.

 ### OPA version

-We update the version of OPA that we are using regularly, to find out the version we are currently running, you can use the following query:
+We update the version of OPA that we are using regularly.
+To find out the version we are currently running, use this query:

 ```graphql
 query getOPAVersion{